About _________________________________________________________________________

 Bio:

 Jennifer Shada (b.
-1988) is a Bay Area visual artist living in Cotati, California.
+1988) is a Bay Area visual artist living in Penngrove, California.
 After spending the summer studying at Temple University’s Tyler School of Art in 2010, Shada received her B.F.A. at Sonoma State University in 2011.
 She continued her education at California College of the Arts and earned her M.F.A. in 2016.
 Shada has exhibited both locally and nationally including The Vast Lab in Los Angeles, the Yellowstone Art Museum in Billings, Montana and in a “high altitude” exhibition in New York City, New York.